usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 Build the Overlay Archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``uforge-scan`` binary retrieves the analysis results from UForge AppCenter.
 These results include a list of all the packages and files UForge requires.
-The ``uforge-scan`` binary builds an overlay archive of all these packages and files.
+The ``uforge-scan`` binary builds an overlay archive of all these packages and files, if the user has performed a scan with overlay.

 The overlay is all the things that are missing compared to a known state (a previous scan of a machine or the operating system native packages).
 This overlay is a standard tar archive.
 Once created, it is uploaded via HTTPS to the UForge AppCenter.